 Shutdown alarms will appear on the SHUTDOWN ALARM box, located in the top left hand corner of the screen.
 Fault alarms will appear on the FAULT ALARM box, located in the top right hand corner of the screen.
 If <NONE> is displayed, no alarm conditions are present.
 A time stamp of when the alarm occurred will be displayed with each alarm.
+Touch either box to acknowledge alarms and touch again to reset alarms.

-The BRANCH STATUS box is located in the top center of the screen and displays the current status of each Branch.
-Refer to Figure 7.7.
+The BRANCH STATUS box is located in the top center of the screen and displays the current status of the process panel.
+Refer to Figure 7.6.

-Figure 7.7: Alarm and Branch Status Boxes
+Figure 7.6: Alarm and Controller Status Boxes

-Source System Information
+System Information

-The source system information window can be reached by touching the blue title button at the bottom of the screen.
+The System Information window can be reached by touching the blue title button at the bottom of the screen.
 This window displays the firmware, network, and configuration information.
-The user also has the option of testing the shutdown and/or fault alarms as well as cleaning the screen.
+The user also has the option of testing the shutdown and/or fault alarms as well as cleaning the touch screen.